UrbanOS-Public/charts/README.md

    of the updated charts.

-`helm search repo scdp/{chart}` (ex: `helm search repo scdp/urban-os`) can be used to confirm that chart versions have been released properly to the remote
+`helm search repo scdp/{chart}` (ex: `helm search repo scdp/urban-os`) can be used to confirm that chart versions have been released properly to the remote.

+You'll need to run `helm repo update` prior to search commands, as helm search commands reference a local cache of the remote chart.

 ### New charts